QPADL: Post-Quantum Private Spectrum Access with Verified Location and DoS Resilience: The Proposed Framework:

-\looseness-1 APs in a region collectively form a ring $\mathsf{R}$ containing the PKs of all participants, where each AP holds a key pair $(\sk_\ap, \pk_\ap)$ generated by the FCC using $\lrs.\keygen(pp)$ algorithm (Definition~\ref{def:LRS}).
-They periodically broadcast time-sensitive beacons ($\beta_\ts$) for device discovery within a time window ($\ts$).
-To estimate a user’s proximity, each AP applies signal strength and RTT analysis based on environmental parameters~\cite{robinson2005received, koo2010localizing}, computing the distance via $\Delta \gets \texttt{ProxVerif}(RSS, RTT, env_{params})$ algorithm.
+\textbf{Access Points Setup:} APs in a region collectively form a ring $R_\ap$ containing the public keys of all participants, where each AP holds a key pair $(\sk_\ap, \pk_\ap)$ generated by the FCC using $\lrs.\keygen(pp)$ algorithm (Definition~\ref{def:LRS}).
+They periodically broadcast time-sensitive beacons ($\beta_\tw$) for device discovery within a time window ($\tw$).
+The beacon $\beta_{\tw}$ is a region-scoped, time-dependent token without AP-specific identifiers.
+To derive a confidence-bounded proximity decision, an AP evaluates signal strength and round-trip time using environmental parameters~\cite{robinson2005received, koo2010localizing}, computing the distance as $\Delta \gets \texttt{ProxVerif}(\rss, \rtt, \envv_{\textit{params}})$.